GCAA installs new air navigation equipment

 The newly installed equipment includes High Frequency (HF) radios which provide controller-pilot communications in the remote oceanic portions of its FIR.

-It also consists ATM system which provides situational awareness of air traffic controllers, as well as tools and alerts which assist them in separating aircraft to ensure
+It also consists ATM system which provides situational awareness of air traffic controllers, as well as tools and alerts which assist them in separating aircraft to ensure of flight operations.

 Given the vast expanse of its FIR, the modern VSAT system would enable Ghana to extend the range of its voice communications between air traffic controllers and pilots.
 It also integrates remote radar data to ensure effective aircraft surveillance over the country’s airspace.